Code-the-Dream-School/python-200/lessons/02_ML_intro/01_ML_Intro.md

 *Example: Image recognition.*

-An algorithm can use dimensionality reduction to focus on the most important features of an image, like shapes and colors, and ignore irrelevant details to process it faster.
+An algorithm can use **dimensionality reduction** to focus on the most important features of an image, like shapes and colors, and ignore irrelevant details to process it faster.

-**3. Semi-Supervised Learning**

-Semi-Supervised Learning is a hybrid approach between supervised and unsupervised learning.
-It’s used when we have a small amount of labeled data and a large amount of unlabeled data.

-This is common in real-world scenarios because labeling data can be expensive and time-consuming.

-*Example:*

-Suppose you have 1,000 medical images, but only 100 are labeled with the correct diagnosis.
-Semi-supervised learning allows the model to learn patterns from both labeled and unlabeled data to improve accuracy.

-**Use Cases:**

-- Speech recognition

-- Web content classification

-- Medical diagnosis

-Why it matters:
-This approach helps build powerful models even when labeled data is limited.
-A huge advantage in industries where manual labeling is costly.

-**4. Reinforcement Learning**
+**3. Reinforcement Learning**

 Reinforcement Learning (RL) is a distinct paradigm of Machine Learning where an agent learns by interacting with an environment rather than from a fixed dataset.
 The agent takes actions, observes the outcomes, and receives feedback in the form of rewards or penalties.
 Over time, it learns to make better decisions to maximize a cumulative reward - much like how humans learn through trial and error from rewards and consequences.